OpenMendel/MendelImpute.jl/README.md

 - `fast_method`: If `true`, will use window-by-window intersection for phasing.
 If `false`, phasing uses dynamic progrmaming.  (default `false`)
 - `unique_only`: If `true`, will phase and impute using only unique haplotypes in each window.
 Usually faster than `fast_method=true`.  (default `false`)

 **Note for multithreading**: The default number of threads is 1.
-To change this, type `export JULIA_NUM_THREADS=4` in your terminal *before starting julia*.
-We recommend setting number of threads equal to number of physical CPU cores.
+To change this, type `export JULIA_NUM_THREADS=4` in your terminal *before starting Julia*.
+After starting Julia, verify you have the correct number of threads by `Threads.nthreads()`.
+We recommend setting the number of threads equal to the number of physical CPU cores.

 ## Bug Fixes and User support